vacu9708/Data-structure/Priority queue/README.md

 * **Linked list**
   * insertion() : **O(n)** [It takes **O(n)** to compare the priority of all the elements before inserting)]
-  * get() : **O(1)** [Because all that needs to be done is just get the front data] As stated above, priority queue using heap is more stable than linked list.
-Priority queue using linked list is unstable in terms of time complexity.
+  * get() : **O(1)** [Because all that needs to be done is just get the front data]
+>As stated above, priority queue using heap is more stable than linked list in terms of time complexity while priority queue using linked list is unstable.

 ## Priority queue using heap
 ~~~C++